What The First Black Hole Photo Means For Astrology

 Advertisement

-A number of black holes are known to exist, including Sagittarius A*, a massive black hole that lies at the center of our galaxy.
-In astrology, Sagittarius A* is in the same place as the galactic center, a force of gravity that influences our birth charts similar to the way a planet does.
-The gravitational center “has been referred to as the sun’s sun, and my teacher Annabel Gat calls it the universe’s vulva,” explains astrologer Aliza Kelly, author of the Mixology of Astrology: Cosmic Cocktail Recipes for Every Sign.
-“The galactic center is really where we store the mysteries of ourselves, our transcendence, our ability to go through many different iterations and journeys."
+A number of black holes are known to exist, including Sagittarius A*, a massive black hole that lies at the centre of our galaxy.
+In astrology, Sagittarius A* is in the same place as the galactic centre, a force of gravity that influences our birth charts similar to the way a planet does.
+The gravitational centre “has been referred to as the sun’s sun, and my teacher Annabel Gat calls it the universe’s vulva,” explains astrologer Aliza Kelly, author of the Mixology of Astrology: Cosmic Cocktail Recipes for Every Sign.
+“The galactic centre is really where we store the mysteries of ourselves, our transcendence, our ability to go through many different iterations and journeys."
 In astrology, other known black holes can influence our birth charts as well, but to a lesser degree.

 And although we previously knew of the black hole in Messier 87, the photo offers irrefutable proof that it exists — and astrologers are considering what that could mean for their field, especially considering its massive size.
 “When it comes to new scientific discoveries, the astrology community really needs to band together to think about how [the discoveries] are going to influence and affect things symbolically, within the mythology, and with the interpretations of what we describe to different celestial events,” Kelly says.
 She points to the discovery of Pluto in 1930 and Chiron in 1977.
 After these discoveries, astrologers took years to decide how to interpret them — and even then, not all astrologers agreed.